LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 selecting the Paths that you want to use, and include them in the *path* argument of the Generator Block with the correct parameters.
-As mentioned earlier in this section, more information about the Generator Paths can be found in :ref:`another tutorial section <3.
-Advanced Generator condition>`.
+As mentioned earlier in this section, more information about the Generator Paths can be found in :ref:`another tutorial section <tutorials/more_complexity:3. advanced generator condition>`.
 More examples of the Generator Block can be found in the `examples folder on GitHub <https://github.com/LaboratoireMecaniqueLille/crappy/tree/master/ examples/blocks>`__.